 A place of broad boulevards and onion-domed churches, there’s no shortage of things to see, while its burgeoning restaurant scene, seemingly untroubled by recent events, continues to grow.

-None of that, however, has made much of a mark on Kiev’s main attractions, among them Khreschatyk, the city's main shopping street, which still bustles with life and the opportunity to pick up anything from designer clothes to Soviet era antiques.
+None of that, however, has made much of a mark on Kyiv's (Kiev's) main attractions, among them Khreschatyk, the city's main shopping street, which still bustles with life and the opportunity to pick up anything from designer clothes to Soviet era antiques.
 Most picturesque of all is Andriyivsky Uzviz (Andrew’s Descent), a cobbled hill packed with traders and tiny museums.

-The only other church to come close to matching it is the UNESCO-listed St Sophia’s Cathedral which boasts stunning golden onion domes as well as the magnificent Virgin Orans mosaic.
+The only other church to come close to matching it is the UNESCO-listed St Sophia’s Cathedral which boasts stunning golden domes as well as the magnificent Virgin Orans mosaic.

 The city is also awash with museums, including one dedicated to Chernobyl, a nearby town that was abandoned following a nuclear meltdown.
-As the ongoing conflict clearly demonstrates, Kiev is a place where the Soviet past is never too far away.